Summer fellowships will be advertised in spring 2021.

-King’s College London are supporting the award of two bursaries to support original research on the Royal Archives at Windsor Castle for up to a month.
+King’s College London are supporting the award of two bursaries to support original research on the Georgian Papers for up to a month.
 While there is obviously some uncertainty as to when it will be possible to take up the fellowships in terms of planning visits to Windsor, we hope this will not discourage applicants.

-King’s College London is the lead academic partner for the Georgian Papers Programme, a collaboration with the Royal Archives and Royal Library to shed new light on the Georgian period.
+King’s College London is the lead academic partner for the Georgian Papers Programme.
 The Programme is promoting and developing a research programme in support of the digitisation of some 400,000 pages of original archives, only 15% of which have been published to date.
 Applications are welcome from scholars in any field who hope to find relevant material in the archive, and we also welcome applications with a focus on digital humanities approaches to the material.

 Fellows will undertake their own research.
 Fellows will also be invited by staff of the Georgian Papers Programme to share their insights into the collection and join with fellows from other schemes at a number of events as part of a growing academic cohort.

-The successful applicants will have full-day access to the Royal Archives but should be aware of the need for ample forward planning to allow for security clearance, the identification and retrieval of material of relevance from vaults (catalogues presently available are limited) and the occasional closures of the Castle.
 At the time of writing, the Royal Archives are closed to researchers in light of Covid-19.
-It is not known when they will reopen, but the successful applicants will be informed as soon as the situation becomes clearer to enable them to plan their visit.
+It is not known when they will reopen, but successful applicants will be informed as soon as the situation becomes clearer to enable them to plan their visit.

 King’s College London is a recognised hub for the interdisciplinary study of the eighteenth century drawing on a range of expertise in the field of literature, cultural and intellectual history, science and medicine, music, languages, philosophy and religion, naval and military history.
 Alongside the Georgian Papers Programme there are scholarly research centres including the Centre for Enlightenment Studies at King’s, which runs a highly successful MA in 18th Century Studies with the British Museum.
 The Centre for the History of Science, Technology, and Medicine, and the Sir Michael Howard Centre for the History of War.
 Finally, King’s Digital Laboratory, the King’s Department of Digital Humanities and the Archival Service equally have a track record of ground breaking research and delivery in the fields of digital access and data interpretation.